 Photo credit: Mark Gocke

-A 2015 Bison Hunting Information and Regulations four-page handout thoroughly explains the refuge permit application process, along with general bison hunting information, season and hunt period dates, hunt regulations, and an area map.
-Hard copies will be available by mid-June; the document is also available here via the link below.
+A 2016 Bison Hunting Information and Regulations four-page handout thoroughly explains the refuge permit application process, along with general bison hunting information, season and hunt period dates, hunt regulations, and an area map.

 Hard copies of the information and regulations will be available during the

 hunting season at the following Jackson, WY locations:

 532 N. Cache Street

 Hunters are responsible for reading the National Elk Refuge hunting information and regulations specific to the hunt area where they are permitted and have them available while hunting on the refuge.
 It can be difficult to distinguish between a one to two year-old bull and a mature cow.
 A bison identification exam is available online and is a

 suggested tool to help hunters differentiate between bulls and cows.
 Misidentification of of sex or age when killing a bison will result in the seizure of the animal in addition to a criminal fine.

 Elk aren't the only species of wildlife you may see on the National Elk Refuge.